What is Science Olympiad?

 students.
 Build teams with as many students as are interested, especially

-if you are trying to get Science Olympiad firmly rooted at your school.
+if you're trying to get Science Olympiad firmly rooted at your school.

 Load teams with younger students if possible.
 This promotes long-term